voncloft/VPacman/README.md

 This project comes with no warranty - if you think you can do better or add an improvement please let me know so I can add to the project and reupload to the repository.

+This project when compiled will create a file named untitled1 you can rename it to something else and put it in /usr/bin and it will be an executable you can bring up.

 Dependencies needed:
 QT 5.15.1